 And there you have it!
 My guide to the best beach towns in Sri Lanka, as well as the other essential information you need before planning your Sri Lanka itinerary.
 This paradise island is home to some wonderful beaches.
 There are also so many other incredible opportunities to immerse yourself in the local wildlife, culture history, and of course, sample the famous Sri Lankan cuisine.

 Have you been to Sri Lanka?
 Do you have any other tips for visitors to this amazing island?
 I’d love to hear if so – drop a comment below!

 If you’ve enjoyed this post, feel free to share using the below links!

-Disclaimer: This visit to Sri Lanka was entirely paid for by myself and there was no involvement from the tourism board or any local companies.
+Disclaimer: This trip to Southern Sri Lanka was entirely paid for by myself.
+There was no involvement from the tourism board or any local companies.
 This is an independent guide.